Vandivier/afterecon/content/2014-11-14-the-moral-motivation-for-atheism.md

 ---
-title: The Moral Motivation for Atheism
+title: "The Moral Motivation for Atheism"
 date: 2014-11-14 16:11:24
 author: John Vandivier
 ---